Dreambound

 Prepare for Interviews

 Once you start receiving interview invitations, it's important to prepare thoroughly.
-Research the company you are interviewing with, familiarize yourself with their aircraft fleet, and be ready to discuss your skills and experience about the job requirements.
+Research the company you are interviewing with, familiarize yourself with their aircraft fleet, and be ready to discuss your skills and experience in relation to the job requirements.

 Additionally, be prepared to answer technical questions related to aviation mechanics.
 Review your training materials and brush up on your knowledge to ensure you can confidently answer any questions that come your way.